 Goldenseal

-Goldenseal is a herb that treats infections.
+Goldenseal is a herb that is often used to treat infections.
 It can also be helpful for dogs with upset stomachs.
 Goldenseal helps to coat the gut and protect it from irritation.
 It also helps to reduce inflammation.

 Chamomile